aio-libs/aiomysql/README.rst

 * implement ssl transport support
 * increase coverage
 * documentation
-* implement echoe like in aiopg
+* implement echo like in aiopg
 * bring back loggers like in pymysql

 Requirements